+Recently, Ontario law has been updated under Bill 245 - Accelerating Access to Justice Act, 2021.
 As of January 1, 2022, in Ontario marriage no longer automatically revokes a will in place prior to such marriage.
-As well, separated spouses are now treated as divorced spouses, meaning that any gifts or provisions made in a will to a spouse including their appointment as an executor will be void if the spouses are deemed to be separated in accordance with the definition under the applicable legislation or divorced as of the date of the testator spouse's death.
-Although these changes may provide short term benefits, whenever there are marital or relationship changes it is important to review and update your will accordingly to ensure that your intentions are carried out.
+As well, separated spouses are now treated as divorced spouses, meaning that any gifts or provisions made in a will to a spouse will be revoked if the spouses are deemed to be separated or divorced as of the date of the testator spouse's death.
+Although these changes may provide short term benefits, whenever there are martial or relationship changes it is important to review and update your will accordingly to ensure that your intentions are carried out.